-So I’m going to just give you my opinion of the sight picture on the TRS-25.
+So I will give you my opinion of the sight picture on the TRS-25.

 My biggest qualm is the viewport is tiny.
 Its diameter is really, really, really small.

 I would have liked for it to have been bigger.
-I know this isn’t a large optic, but it just feels like there’s so much crowding this viewport.
+I know this isn’t a large optic, but it feels like so much crowding this viewport.